Living Here

 - Applicants will submit a written application outlining the concept of the initiative to the panel for assessment;

-- Successful written applicants will be invited to attend the Turtle Tank where applicants will be required to pitch their initiative to a panel of expert investors which will consist of five members.
+- Successful written applicants will be invited to attend the Turtle Tank where applicants will be required to pitch their initiative to a panel of expert investors from Council and GAPDL.

 Council have final sign off on successful submissions.